-World's first CO2 storage service soon ready in Norway
+World's First CO2 Storage Service Soon Ready In Norway

 The aim is to prevent the emissions from being released into the atmosphere, and thereby help halt climate change.

-On the island of Oygarden, a key milestone was marked on Thursday with the inauguration of a terminal built on the shores of the North Sea, its 12 shiny storage tanks rising up against the sky.
+On the island of Oygarden, a key milestone will be marked on Thursday with the inauguration of a terminal built on the shores of the North Sea, its shiny storage tanks rising up against the sky.

-A jumble of pipes snake around the tanks, one of them plunging into the North Sea.

-It is here that the liquified CO2 will be transported by boat.

 The facility, a joint venture grouping oil giants Equinor of Norway, Anglo-Dutch Shell and TotalEnergies of France, is expected to bury its first CO2 deliveries in 2025.